Theoretical analysis of FMR-driven spin pumping current and its properties via Self-Consistent Harmonic Approximation

 In FMR experiments, the magnetization precession exhibits a coherent phase of the spin field just like the electromagnetic field does in a LASER.
 In this case, the entire spin field shows synchronous dynamics and can be represented by using a single spin that is well pictured by a classical vector.
-A quantum state like that is formally described by a coherent state, which was initially used to derive a fully quantum model of the radiation fields \cite{pr131.2766,gerry} as well as the coherent behavior of magnons \cite{pl29A.47,pl29A.616,prb4.201}.
+A quantum state like that is formally described by a coherent state, which was initially used to derive a fully quantum model of the radiation fields \cite{pr131.2766,gerry} as well as the coherent behavior of magnons \cite{pla29.47,pla29.616,prb4.201}.
 It is well-known that coherent states represent the more classical-quantum state, {\it i.e.}, states with minimum uncertainty \cite{rmp62.867}.
 Consider, for example, a particle in a harmonic potential and represented by a coherent state.
 In this case, $\Delta x\Delta p=\hbar/2$, while the wave function describes a dispersionless wave packet that moves harmonically around the minimum of the potential.
-Similar semi-classical behavior is reached for the spin field in the FMR.
-Then, we represent the spin by the phase angle $\varphi$ around the z-axis and the conjugate momentum associated, namely $S^z$.
-In some cases, $S^z$ is aligned with the magnetization direction, but this is unnecessary, Here, we define $S^z$ as a transverse component throughout the text, while the magnetization is along the x-axis.
-From the classical point-of-view, the fields satisfy the Poisson bracket $\{\varphi_i,S_j^z\}=\delta_{ij}$, and the quantization is achieved by promoting the fields to operators that obey the commutation relation $[\varphi_i,S_j^z]=\delta_{ij}$.
-Similar to the particle case, the operators obey $\Delta\varphi\Delta S^z=1/2$, which justifies the semi-classical magnetization behavior of the spin.
-Therefore, it is natural to adopt $\varphi$ and $S^z$ as the fundamental operators for describing magnetic models in FMR experiments instead of the usual bosonic representations.
+Similar semiclassical behavior is reached for the spin field in the FMR.
+Then, we represent the spin by the phase angle $\varphi$ around the $z$ axis and the conjugate momentum associated, namely $S^z$.
+In some cases, $S^z$ is aligned with the magnetization direction, but this is unnecessary.
+Here, we define $S^z$ and $S^y$ as transverse components throughout the text, while the magnetization is along the $x$ axis as shown in Fig. \ref{fig.single_spin}.
+Note that $\varphi\ll 1$ and thus, the transverse spin components $S^y$ and $S^z$ are much smaller that the longitudinal component $S^x$.
+In addition, provided that $S^z\propto \dot{\varphi}$, both fields $\varphi$ and $S^z$ show an oscillating behavior during the magnetization precession as it is explained in next section.
+From the classical point of view, the fields $\varphi_i$ and $S^z_j$, on sites $i$ and $j$, respectively, satisfy the Poisson bracket $\{\varphi_i,S_j^z\}=\delta_{ij}$, and the quantization is achieved by promoting the fields to operators that obey the commutation relation $[\varphi_i,S_j^z]=\delta_{ij}$.
+Similar to the particle case, the operators obey the local equality $\Delta\varphi\Delta S^z=1/2$, which justifies the semiclassical magnetization behavior of the spin.
+Therefore it is natural to adopt $\varphi$ and $S^z$ as the fundamental operators for describing magnetic models in FMR experiments instead of the usual bosonic representations.